 Code Title Hours

 COM 1110 🖋 English Composition 3

-Select one of the following from Category II:
+Select one of the f ollowing from Category II:

 COM 1140 Technical Writing 3

 COM 1160 Business Communications 3

 COM 1200 Writing in the Sciences 3

 COM 2400 Composition and Literature 3

 Additional courses may be taken from the English/Oral Communication area to fulfill the additional hours required to complete the Transfer Module including COM 2110 Public Speaking and COM 2213 Verbal Judo.
+For the AA or AS Degrees, COM 2400 Composition and Literature must be taken.